-Reasons for contesting a will can be varied.
-Here are some common ones:
+Reasons for contesting a Will can be varied.

-A will does not make sense.
+- A Will does not make sense.

-The will may have been prepared by a person who benefits under the will.
+- The Will may have been prepared by a person who benefits under the Will.

-It may have been signed by the deceased who at the time was quite vulnerable or who may have lacked the capacity to do a Will.
+- It may have been signed by the deceased who at the time was quite vulnerable or who may have lacked the capacity to do a Will.

-It may be a Will drafted under the coercion of another person.
+- It may be a Will drafted under the coercion of another person.

-- The Will may use words that are ambiguous and the meaning of the will is unclear.
+- The Will may use words that are ambiguous and the meaning of the Will is unclear.

-There may be a series of wills that make complete sense and suddenly a new will surfaces that is very different or suspicious.
+- There may be a series of wills that make complete sense and suddenly a new Will surfaces that is very different or suspicious.

 All of the above are examples of where advice should be urgently sought from a solicitor.
-The current will may not be valid.
-If the current will seems out of character or suspicious then urgent advice should be sought as to whether or not the current will is valid.
+The current Will may not be valid.
+If the current Will seems out of character or suspicious then urgent advice should be sought as to whether or not the current Will is valid.
 There are usually strict time-frames within which to act, and the actions required can be complex.